Charia 2026

 That function remains intact.

-What has changed is context, not purpose.
+What has changed is context, visibility, and method.

 -